How much to save each month in Malaysia for retirement?

 The known is we need to save for old age or when IA takes away our job; the unknown is what will life brings tomorrow (YOLO when you can).

 Life is uncertain.
-All your sacrifice is meaningless if you say no to your favorite latte, and caught in an accident before FIRE is reached.
+All your sacrifice for early retirement is meaningless if you say no to your favorite latte, and caught in an accident before FIRE is reached.

 You do earn more if you are in the field of specialists.
 Work between age 50-60 actually pays the highest salary and provides a good opportunity to build additional wealth.